Shout at the Devil (film): Historical accuracy

 The book on which the film is based is vaguely based on real events, but takes significant artistic licence with historical facts.
 The main story is loosely based on events concerning the light cruiser SMS Königsberg, which was sunk after taking refuge in Rufiji Delta in 1915.
 Ivory hunter P J Pretorius had gone aboard Königsberg disguised as a native to pace out the ranges for the Royal Navy's guns.

-In the film the German ship is named Blücher; there was a vessel of this name, but it did not serve in Africa.
+In the film, the German ship is named Blücher; there was a vessel of this name, but it did not serve in Africa.
 The actual SMS Blücher was an armoured cruiser which sank during the Battle of Dogger Bank.
-The film implies that Portugal became a co-belligerent with Britain against Germany when the First World War erupted in August 1914, as the Portuguese supply O'Flynn and Oldsmith with a marked Portuguese plane and a Portuguese pilot to conduct surveillance in German territory.
+The film implies that Portugal became a co-belligerent with Britain against Germany when the First World War erupted in August 1914, as the Portuguese supply Flynn O'Flynn (Lee Marvin) and Sebastian Oldsmith (Roger Moore) with a marked Portuguese plane and a Portuguese pilot to conduct surveillance in German territory.
 In reality, the Portuguese only had intermittent infantry skirmishes with the Germans along the border until officially declaring war in 1916.

-Although the motives for killing Fleischer are personal, Sebastian Oldsmith is, in fact, the only major character who is a citizen of a nation actually at war with Germany.
+Although the motives for killing Hermann Fleischer (Reinhard Kolldehoff) are personal, Oldsmith is, in fact, the only major character who is a citizen of a nation actually at war with Germany.

 Production

 Development

-Film rights were bought by Michael Klinger, who would also buy the rights to Gold Mine, The Sun Bird, The Eye of the Tiger and Eagle in the Sky.
+Film rights were bought by Michael Klinger, who would also buy the rights to Gold Mine, The Sunbird, The Eye of the Tiger and Eagle in the Sky.
 It was announced in 1969 that the film version would be made by Cinerama Inc. but it took a number of years for the adaptation to be financed.

-In 1971 Smith wrote to Klinger that, "It is now becoming critical that somebody start making films out of my books.
+In 1971, Smith wrote to Klinger that, "It is now becoming critical that somebody start making films out of my books.
 This is essential for my career – which really needs a good film to take off in the Alistair MacLean class."

-Klinger was highly enthusiastic about Shout at the Devil – his son referred to it as his father's equivalent of Gone with the Wind.
+Klinger was highly enthusiastic about Shout at the Devil – his son Tony referred to it as his father's equivalent of Gone with the Wind.
 The producer himself called it a combination between The African Queen and The Guns of Navarone.
-However it was an expensive film to produce.
-Klinger decided to first make a film of Smith's novel Gold Mine.
+However, it was an expensive film to produce: Klinger decided to first make Gold, a film of Smith's novel Gold Mine.

 Screenplay

 Smith worked on the script with Stanley Price, who also helped adapt Smith's novel Gold Mine for Michael Klinger.
-The script adaptation kept the murder of the baby.
+The script adaptation kept the murder of the baby Maria Oldsmith (Nichole Boshoff).
 However, the film ending was changed; in the novel all three main characters die.